25 Years of Radio Five-O-Plus

-Thanks to a couple of dedicated “radio buffs”, Phil Paterson and Ian Hill, feeling the need for a local community radio station in the Woy Woy Peninsular area catering for seniors’ music tastes, Radio Five-O-Plus was born.
-We first went to air during Seniors Week in March 1993.
-However, it was August 1993 before regular broadcasting began two days per week using a small room above a pharmacy in Umina as the “studio”.
+Radio Five-O-Plus celebrates 25 years on the air this year.
+Thanks to a couple of dedicated “radio buffs”, Phil Paterson and Ian Hill, who felt the need for a local community radio station in the Woy Woy area which played music from the 1940s to the 1980s.
+The first programmes were during Seniors Week in March 1993.
+However, it was August 1993 before programmes began two days a week from a small "studio" above a pharmacy in Umina.

-Due to the great response from listeners, it was decided to move locations to the central Gosford area.
-In March 1994, with the help of Gosford Council, we were able to set up a transmitter on Rumbalara, East Gosford with increased power of 200 watts, giving us a much wider listening area Simultaneously, the studio was relocated to Mann Street.
+With a great response from listeners, the studio moved to Gosford, and in March 1994, with the help of Gosford Council, we were able to set up a transmitter on Rumbalara, East Gosford with increased power of 200 watts, giving us a much wider listening area around Brisbane Water.

 In February 2001, a new transmitter was installed on Rumbalara, East Gosford which increased the power of our signal to 1000 watts.

 On 22 November 2002, we were granted a Permanent Broadcasting Licence by the Australian Communications Media Authority (ACMA) with the call sign 2SNR on the frequency of 93.3MhzFM.

 On 30 June 2005, our transmitter was relocated to Somersby with the installation of a new antenna system.
 Broadcasting commenced in stereo at 2000 watts from a Mixed Polarised antenna.

 From 16 February 2005, we began broadcasting the National Radio News six times per day on week days and three to four times per day on weekends.
 In 2011, the station began broadcasting Macquarie Radio News and a further increase of news bulletins took place in 2012.